dtcenter/MET/docs/Users_Guide/config_options.rst

   - width = 4;    To regrid using a 4x4 box or circle with diameter 4.

 * The "shape" entry defines the shape of the neighborhood.
-  Valid values are "SQUARE" or "CIRCLE"
+  Valid values are SQUARE or CIRCLE

 * The "gaussian_dx" entry specifies a delta distance for Gaussian smoothing.
 The default is 81.271.
 Ignored if not Gaussian method.